klee/klee.github.io/docs/options.md

 5. `--run-in-dir=<dir_name>`: Change to the given directory before starting execution (default=location of tested file).

-## Calls to `klee-assume`
+## Calls to `klee_assume`

 By default, KLEE will report an error if the assumed condition is infeasible.
 The option `-silent-klee-assume` can be used to silently terminate the current path exploration in such cases.

 ## Statistics

-By default, KLEE generates two files containing statistics concerning the code exploration:
+KLEE generates two files containing statistics concerning the code exploration:

 * **run.stats**: This is a text file containing various statistics emitted by KLEE.
 While this file can be inspected manually, you should use the [klee-stats]({{site.baseurl}}/docs/tools) tool for that.
 * **run.istats**: This is a text file in Callgrind format containing global statistics emitted by KLEE for each line of code in the program.
 This file can be inspected with frontends which are able to read it (e.g. [kcachegrind](https://kcachegrind.github.io/))